MAGA-Hatted Teen Releases Statement Defending His Actions As More Video Emerges

-A teen from viral videos of students appearing to harass Indigenous protesters at the Lincoln Memorial in America has responded with his version of the events.
-Nick Sandmann, a junior at Covington Catholic High School in Park Hills, Kentucky, is the teen seen smiling in front of Native American elder Nathan Phillips.
+A teen from viral videos of students appearing to harass Indigenous protesters at the Lincoln Memorial has responded with his version of the events.
+Nick Sandmann, a junior at Covington Catholic High School in Park Hills, KY, is the teen seen smiling in front of Native American elder Nathan Phillips.

 In his statement, given to the press on Sunday, January 20, Sandmann explains that a group of students were gathered at the Lincoln Memorial to await buses for a return trip to Kentucky after participating in the March for Life.
 As the students waited, Sandmann says that four Black Hebrew Israelite protesters were yelling racially incendiary remarks at the mostly-white students.
 “When we arrived, we noticed four African-American protesters who were also on the steps of the Lincoln Memorial.
 I am not sure what they were protesting, and I did not interact with them.
 I did hear them direct derogatory insults at our school group,” he writes.
 Sandmann also says that the four protesters targeted an African-American student in their group.